IndicoDataSolutions/PDF-Highlighting/README.md

 # PDF Highlighter

-The class Highlighter uses ondocument OCR output from the Indico API and predicted annotation results to apply highlights to (default: a copy) of a source PDF document.
+The class Highlighter uses ondocument OCR output from the Indico API and predicted annotation results to apply highlights to a source PDF document (or creates a highlighted copy).

 ## Example Usage
 Assumes you know how to obtain ocr_result object 'ondoc_ocr_result' and